Electrical-Extrusion/sprint-4/Objective 2 - Packets and Routing.md

 Thankfully, this packet printout is fairly straightforward.
 Reading from top down, we start to notice some of the packet components discussed above.
 For now, we'll focus on: IP addresses, ports, sequence numbers, acknowledgement numbers, flag, cheksum, and data.
 ![enter image description here](https://lh3.googleusercontent.com/68F2hIAa_tmkDwtwggDtLc26B8JPjMco0TBe-l3gq0Q9DPRl4CbZ57why7G-A0nw39mmltbCUvc)
 * IP addresses aren't technically part of a TCP packet, but they are always sent in tandem.
 * Port numbers tell us the end points of the connection.
 Here, 443 indicates that the user is connecting to a secure site via HTTPS, and 57880 indicates a private port on the user's end.
+Since 443 is listed as source, we know that this packet is traveling from the secure site, server, to the client.
 * Sequence number is the number assigned to the first byte of data in the current message.
 It tells us where in the overall data flow this packet belongs.
-* Acknowledgment number
+* Acknowledgment number contains the next sequence number that the re